 What I do

-Right now I’m working with a few colleagues, Victor, Rob, and Peter on implementing a new payment method for our vendors - which is part of a series of improvements to the core of our checkout.
+Right now I’m working with a few colleagues, Victor, Rob, and Peter on implementing a new payment method for our sellers - which is part of a series of improvements to the core of our checkout.
 We’ve also recently merged with a solution called DevMate, which we’re integrating within our platform.

 A typical day